cubert-hyperspectral/cuvis-ai/CONTRIBUTING.md

 ### Coding Guidelines

 Any code you write for cuvis.ai should follow these guidelines.
-We format all code according to [PEP8](https://peps.python.org/pep-0008/), so you should too.
+We format all code according to [PEP8](https://peps.python.org/pep-0008/) using Ruff's formatter, so you should too.
-It is easy to let a formatter run before you push your code or simply add a "format on save" setting to the editor of your choice.
+It is easy to let the formatter run before you push your code or simply add a "format on save" setting to the editor of your choice.

 Further style choices:
  - All indentation uses spaces only, 4 spaces per indentation